midry3/hato/README.md

   aliases:
     - Alias3
   checklist:
-    - Check C
-    - Check D
+    # You can recieve an argument by %position
+    - Value1 is "%1", ok?
+    - Value2 is "%2", ok?
   actions:
-    - echo %1 %%1   # You can recieve an argument by %position and escape by %%position
+    - echo %1
     - echo %(2)
 ```